sbn-psi/sbn-pds/_posts/2021-12-23-naming-an-asteroid.md

 ## There Are Multiple Parts To A Name

-Asteroid naming conventions have changes a few times since the dawn of astronomy.
+Asteroid naming conventions have changed a few times since the dawn of astronomy.
 This was driven by the fact that there were so many being discovered they had to find a new naming convention that wasn't based solely on Greek and Roman myths.

 ### Three different names